sdspag/blog/source/_posts/2013-12-11-spoj-coins.markdown

 title: "SPOJ-COINS"
 date: 2013-12-11 19:39
 comments: true
-categories: [Editorial, SPOJ, Question of the Week]
+categories: [Editorial, SPOJ, Question of the Week, Dynamic Programming, DP, Memoization]
 ---

 **[Problem](http://www.spoj.com/problems/COINS/)**: Given, a gold coin in Byteland, find the maximum amount of American dollars you can get for it.